 Blepharoplasty (eyelid surgery) is one of the most common cosmetic surgery procedures performed in Las Vegas and Henderson areas.
 Dr. Lane Smith, a board-certified surgeon, performs blepharoplasty surgery (eyelid lift) virtually every week.
 Dr. Smith has performed hundreds of these operations and his reputation, experience, and excellent results speak for themselves.
 The results of any type of plastic surgical procedure depend a lot on the surgeon.
 It is nice to know that Las Vegas has one of the best plastic surgeons in the entire country.* People come from all over Las Vegas, Henderson, Nevada, Utah, California and the world to have Dr. Lane Smith perform surgery on them.
 If you are wondering if you are a candidate for blepharoplasty (eyelid enhancement surgery) or if another surgery such as a forehead lift, browlift or facelift is a better surgery for you, it is best to make an appointment with Dr. Smith.

-Appointments can be made by calling the Smith Plastic Surgery Institute at (702) 838-2455.
+Appointments can be made by calling Smith Plastic Surgery at (702) 838-2455.
 For patients that live a long distance from the Las Vegas and Henderson area, phone consultations or email consultations are available.